tylermumford/tylermumford.com/content/post/advent-of-code-2022.md

 illogical nonsense in a day than all of AoC's stories put together.)

 For me, the puzzles definitely started easy and got harder.
-I solved the first few days' puzzles pretty easily, but after about day 5 or 6, it started taking me several hours to solve each puzzle.
+I solved the first few days' puzzles pretty easily, but since day 5 or 6, puzzles are taking me several hours to solve each puzzle.
 This seems to match with what the creator of AoC intended.

 I haven't done many other programming puzzles/competions.
 Just a handful, including one in